jes/notes/msva.md

  * independent non-hydraulic handbrake
  * if a windscreen is fitted it must be safety glass and have washing/wiping provision
  * if doors are fitted they must latch securely etc.
- * need sidelights, headlights, tail lights, brake lights, indicators, which must all be E-marked
+ * need sidelights, headlights, tail lights, brake lights, indicators, hazards, which must all be E-marked
+ * sidelights must have visible telltale
  * indicators must have visible or audible telltale
  * headlight must have dip and main beam mode
  * a single central headlight is acceptable